openvinotoolkit/openvino_contrib/modules/arm_plugin/README.md

 OpenVINO™ ARM CPU plugin is not included into Intel® Distribution of OpenVIVO™.
 To use the plugin, it should be built from source code.

 ## How to build
-### Approach #1: build OpenCV, OpenVINO and the plugin using pre-configured Dockerfile (cross-compiling)
+### Approach #1: build OpenCV, OpenVINO and the plugin using pre-configured Dockerfile (cross-compiling, the preferred way)
 OpenVINO™ and ARM CPU plugin could be built in Docker container for [32-bit](Dockerfile.RPi32) and [64-bit](Dockerfile.RPi64) Debian:

 1. Clone `openvino_contrib` repository: